Package Leaflet: Information for the User

 Common | Abdominal pain, back pain, facial edema, chest pain, abscess, accidental injury, peripheral edema |

-Intracranial hypertension was more frequently reported in patients treated with GLIADEL implant than in those receiving placebo (9.2% vs 1.7%), and was considered unlikely to be associated with GLIADEL implant use (see section 4.4).
+Intracranial hypertension was reported more frequently in patients treated with GLIADEL implant than in those who received placebo (9.2% vs 1.7%), being a late finding coinciding with tumor recurrence, and was considered unlikely to be associated with the use of GLIADEL implant (see section 4.4).

-CSF leaks were more frequent in patients treated with GLIADEL implant than in those receiving placebo.
-However, they did not increase intracranial infections or other wound healing abnormalities (see section 4.4).
+CSF leaks were more frequent in patients treated with GLIADEL implant than in patients who received placebo.
+However, intracranial infections or other wound healing abnormalities did not increase (see section 4.4).

-The following adverse reactions were observed in the 4% or more of the patients treated with GLIADEL implant in repeated surgery.
-Only reactions that were more frequent in the GLIADEL implant group than in the placebo group, except for effects on the nervous system, which may be caused by the placebo implants, are listed.
-These reactions, or were not present before surgery, or worsened during the follow-up period.
+The following undesirable effects were observed after surgery in 4% or more of patients treated with GLIADEL implant in repeat surgery.
+Only reactions that were more frequent in the group that received GLIADEL implant than in the placebo group are listed, with the exception of effects on the nervous system, which may have been caused by the placebo implants.
+These undesirable effects either were not present before surgery or worsened after surgery during the follow-up period.
 The follow-up period was up to 71 months.

-Common adverse reactions observed in ≥ 4% of patients treated with GLIADEL implant in repeated surgery
+Undesirable effects observed in ≥ 4% of patients treated with GLIADEL implant in repeat surgery

 Blood and lymphatic system disorders | Common | Anemia |